Hovrinskaya Hospital

 The building had a design which was also common to many others found within the Soviet Union.
 The hospital was designed to resemble the shape of a star, with branching corridors at the end of each point.
 The three wings of the building came together at a central point to form three courtyards with porches.
 Placed adjacent to the main building was an annex which housed the pathology department.

 Due to the unfinished construction, parts of the building only contained fragments of walls and floors, with the basement was also prone to flooding.
 Explanations for the abandonment of construction range from a lack of funding to possible shortcomings which emerged in the project and lead to its abandonment.
 According to a map of Moscow from 1952, the hospital was to be built by the river Likhoborka and surrounding wetlands with sewage treatment facilities located nearby.

 The abandoned building was well known among fans of urban legends as one of the most mysterious places in Moscow.
 Among urban explorers, the hospital earned the name "The Umbrella"' due to its resemblance to the logo of the Umbrella Corporation from the video game and film series Resident Evil and its similarity to the biohazard symbol.

+It is the title-place of one of the chapters of the book I Love Russia: Reporting from a Lost Country by Elena Kostyuchenko, in which many of its inhabitants and stories are portrayed.